 All the boys, six of them, served in the Military, one landing on Omaha Beach and others also "at the front"; the youngest "not allowed" to enlist, went to Canada to protect the Border and served with the Royal Canadian Mounted Police.

-In those times, children only went to school until 8th grade and if they made it the full last year, they were very fortunate.
+In those times, most children were fortunate to attend school until 8th grade and if they made it the full last year, they were very fortunate.
 There were four girls, five actually, one died as a baby, and Mom was the second oldest with two younger sisters.

 Then it was "out to work" to help the family.
 Mom's older sister by ten years, "Tillie", really Matilda but that wasn't what she wanted to be called, had moved to the other side of the Mississippi River to the very BIG CITY of St Louis and into the State of Missouri from Illinois.